-- Identify and label the major structures of the kidney; explain their function. - Explain how the kidney filters out nitrogen containing waste. - Explain the kidney's role in water and electrolyte balance of blood. - Explain the function of the kidneys for homeostatic balance. - Explain the role of the kidney structures in filtering blood. - Diagram blood flow through the major structures of the kidney. - Diagram the flow of urine through the major structures of the urinary system. - Explain the cause and danger of kidney stones.
+- Identify and label the major structures of the kidney. - Explain how the kidney filters out nitrogen containing waste. - Explain the kidney's role in water and electrolyte balance of blood. - Analyze the function of the kidneys in maintaining homeostatic balance. - Explain the role of the kidney structures in filtering blood. - Diagram blood flow through the major structures of the kidney. - Diagram the flow of urine through the major structures of the urinary system. - Explain the cause and danger of kidney stones.